xiaohai-huang/learning-notes/university/cab420-machine-learning/010-machine-learning-basics.md

 ## What is Machine Learning?

-> Machine learning is a branch of artifitial intelligence (AI) and computer science which focuses on the use of data and algorithms to imitate the way that humans learn, gradually improving its accuracy.
+> Machine learning is a branch of artificial intelligence (AI) and computer science which focuses on the use of data and algorithms to imitate the way that humans learn, gradually improving its accuracy.

 ## Types of Machine Learning